2016 United States Senate elections: Missouri

-One-term Senator Roy Blunt (Republican) was elected with 54% of the vote in 2010.
+One-term senator Roy Blunt (Republican) was elected with 54% of the vote in 2010.
 He was 66 years old in 2016.
 He ran for re-election.
 Former U.S. Representative and 2012 Senate nominee Todd Akin was rumored to be a possible candidate, but declined to run.
 Three candidates ran against Blunt for the Republican nomination, the best-known being sales manager, Tea Party activist, and 2010 candidate Kristin Nichols, but Blunt won decisively with 72% of the vote.

-For the Democrats, Secretary of State Jason Kander easily won the nomination, defeating Robert Mack, Pastor Cori Bush and activist Chief Wana Dubie.
+For the Democrats, Secretary of State Jason Kander easily won the nomination, defeating Robert Mack, Pastor Cori Bush, and activist Chief Wana Dubie.
 Governor Jay Nixon and State Treasurer Clint Zweifel chose not to seek election to the Senate.

 Sen. Blunt won re-election with 49% of the vote to Kander's 46%.

 Nevada

-Five-term Senator and Senate Minority Leader Harry Reid (Democrat) was re-elected with 50% of the vote in 2010.
+Five-term senator and Senate Minority Leader Harry Reid (Democrat) was re-elected with 50% of the vote in 2010.
 Reid did not seek re-election.
 Former Nevada Attorney General Catherine Cortez Masto earned the Democratic nomination, defeating Bobby Mahendra, Liddo Susan O'Briant, and Allen Rheinhart in the primary on June 14, 2016.

 Congressman Joe Heck defeated eight candidates, including 2010 nominee Sharron Angle, who ran against Reid in 2010, for the Republican nomination.

 Jarrod M. Williams, an independent candidate ran for the seat.
-He describes himself as a Democratic Socialist, a supporter of Bernie Sanders, and is a member of the Socialist Party USA, although the party doesn't have a chapter in the State of Nevada.
+He describes himself as a Democratic Socialist, a supporter of Bernie Sanders, and a member of the Socialist Party USA, although the party does not have a chapter in the State of Nevada.

 Cortez Masto was elected with 47.1% of the vote to Heck's 44.7%.

 New Hampshire

-One-term Senator Kelly Ayotte (Republican) was elected with 60% of the vote in 2010.
+One-term senator Kelly Ayotte (Republican) was elected with 60% of the vote in 2010.
 She was 48 years old in 2016.
 Ayotte ran for re-election.
-Jim Rubens, a former state senator, candidate for Governor in 1998 and for the Senate in 2014, announced a challenge to Ayotte in the primary, but Ayotte won the nomination.
+Jim Rubens, a former state senator, candidate for governor in 1998 and for the Senate in 2014, announced a challenge to Ayotte in the primary, but Ayotte won the nomination.

-Brian Chabot is the Libertarian candidate for US Senate in 2016.
-He is a relative newcomer to politics, having run for US Senate in 2010 and US Representative in 2014.
+Brian Chabot was the Libertarian candidate for US Senate in 2016.
+He was a relative newcomer to politics, having run for US Senate in 2010 and US Representative in 2014.

 Governor Maggie Hassan ran for the Democratic nomination.
-Other potential candidates include Executive Councilor Chris Pappas, State Senators Dan Feltes and Donna Soucy, Portsmouth City Councilor and daughter of U.S. Senator Jeanne Shaheen Stefany Shaheen, and campaign manager for Senator Shaheen Mike Vlacich.
+Other potential candidates included Executive Councilor Chris Pappas, state senators Dan Feltes and Donna Soucy, Portsmouth city councilor and daughter of U.S. Senator Jeanne Shaheen Stefany Shaheen, and campaign manager for Senator Shaheen Mike Vlacich.

-A series of polls taken by WMUR/UNH in February, April, and July 2016, as well as WBUR polls taken in May and July/August, show Hassan gaining support over time and now leading Ayotte.
+A series of polls taken by WMUR/UNH in February, April, and July 2016, as well as WBUR polls taken in May and July/August, showed Hassan gaining support over time and subsequently leading Ayotte.

 Gov. Hassan won a very close election, 353,978 or 47.97%, to Sen. Ayotte's 353,262 or 47.87%, a difference of 716 votes.
-Sen. Ayotte conceded the race to Gov. Hassan around noon Wednesday November 9, 2016.
+Sen. Ayotte conceded the race to Gov. Hassan around noon on Wednesday, November 9, 2016.